 This results in an intense treatment, as blood and nutrients are carried to your muscles, helping to eliminate toxins.

-If any of our readers are suffering from chronic pain or have a sports injury, you need to pay special attention now:
+If any of our readers are suffering from persistent pain (and chronic pain statistics show there are many of us!) or have a sports injury, you need to pay special attention now:

 They discovered that the treatment significantly reduced pain compared to therapeutic massage.